Omoyele Sowore: Presidential campaign

 On 25 February 2018, Sowore announced his intention to run for presidency in the 2019 Nigerian general election.
 In August 2018, he founded a political party, the African Action Congress (AAC), for which he would run for in 2019.
 On 6 October 2018, following successful primary elections at the AAC's national convention, Omoyele Sowore emerged unchallenged as the Presidential Candidate for the party.
 After touring many states in Nigeria, visiting dignitaries such as the Emir of Kano and Wole Soyinka, Sowore embarked on a fundraising tour around the world including Australia, the United States of America and the UK.
 He was in Luton, England, on 10 November 2018.

 Sowore also contested the 2023 general election as the presidential candidate of his party (AAC) where he recorded 14,608 votes, an election he described as a "selection".

+In 2026, Sowore won the presidential primary election for African Action Congress (AAC) emerging as it's presidential candidate towards Nigeria's 2027 presidential election.

 Election result

 Muhammadu Buhari of the All Progressives Congress (APC), polled 15,191,847 votes to win while his main contender, Atiku Abubakar of the People's Democratic Party got 11,264,977 votes to come second.
 Sowore came fifth with 33,953 votes ahead of other new entrants to the race like Fela Durotoye of the Alliance for New Nigeria (ANN), who polled 16,779, and Kingsley Moghalu of the Young Democratic Party (YPP), who garnered 21,886 votes.

 On 1 March 2022, Sowore announced his intention to run for president in the 2023 Nigerian general election.